Exxecutor/Exxecutor/README.md

-- 👋 Hi, I’m @Exxecutor buy you can call me Jonivictor
+- 👋 Hi, I’m @Exxecutor buy you can call me Jonivictor or just João.
 - 👀 I’m interested in enginering and cloud computing
-- 🌱 I’m currently learning TMY-3
+- 🌱 I’m currently learning TMY-3 and Web Development
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me at joao.fagundes@unifesp.br
+- 📫 How to reach me at joao.fagundes@unifesp.br or jv_fn@hotmail.com

 <!---
 Exxecutor/Exxecutor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.